WalletScrutiny/WalletScrutinyCom/_hardware/cryptosure.smartsolid.md

 ## Analysis

-We do now know what is in the "necessary software".
+We do not know what is in the "necessary software".
 The project does not make any claim that it shares this software publicly.
-The only company we were able to find with the name CryptoSure is a Cannabis Insurance company based in Miami, Florida.
+The only company we were able to find with the name CryptoSure is a Cannabis Insurance company.

 To be clear, the **Smart Solid is not marketed as a wallet**.
 It's a "seed verifier" software on a Raspberry Pi 1.3.